All posts

 Sales proceedsGross proceeds from sale of financial assets

-The data is comprehensive.
-It includes not just the existence of an account, but how much is in it and how much it earned.
+They don't just know you have an account.
+They know how much is in it and how much it earned.

-• Hong Kong — a major hub for Chinese overseas business accounts
+• Hong Kong — where most Chinese overseas business accounts live

 • United Kingdom — Wise accounts, investment platforms